Contextual Agentic Memory is a Memo, Not True Memory: Introduction

 \textbf{We argue that this conflation is a category error: treating a memo as a mind.} Cognitive science distinguishes \emph{exemplar-based} cognition (generalizing by similarity to stored cases) from \emph{rule-based} cognition (applying abstract principles extracted from, but no longer dependent on, those cases)~\citep{nosofsky1994rule,ashby2011human}.
 The transition between the two is, in the brain, the consolidation of hippocampal episodes into neocortical weights during sleep~\citep{mcclelland1995cls,oreilly2014cls}. \citet{chi1981categorization} showed that physics novices categorize problems by surface features (``inclined plane problems'') while experts categorize by deep structural principles (``conservation of energy problems'')---a reorganization that is not a change in what they have \emph{stored}, but in how knowledge is \emph{represented}.
-Current AI agents implement only the hippocampal half; no consolidation path to the neocortical half exists in any deployed system.
+Most deployed agents emphasize the hippocampal half; governed consolidation paths remain uncommon and experimentally immature.

 The stakes are not merely philosophical.
-Developers who deploy long-running agents under the assumption that accumulated retrieval constitutes growing expertise will find that capability stagnates while attack surface grows.
-Benchmark designers who evaluate agents on seen task distributions will miss the generalization gap that opens on genuinely novel inputs.
-The continual learning community, whose methods could close this gap, has largely ceded the agentic setting to retrieval-based approaches~\citep{cossu2022continual}.
+Developers should distinguish improvement of the memory-augmented system from growth in context-independent competence, while accounting for the additional attack surface created by persistent writes.
+Benchmark designers who evaluate only memory-assisted recall may miss a context-independent transfer gap on genuinely novel inputs.
+The continual learning community offers complementary methods for this setting~\citep{cossu2022continual}.
 None of these communities can course-correct without first recognizing that retrieval and memory are not interchangeable.